 Note that you can also use RLOGIN to log in to remote internet hosts.
 However, RLOGIN does not have the ability to manage a 3270 session.
-To determine the best remote login service for your needs, see Section 1.1.2.
-For more information about RLOGIN, see Chapter 3.
+To determine the best remote login service for your needs, see Section 1.1.2, "Services for Remote Logins".
+For more information about RLOGIN, see Chapter 3, "Using Remote (R) Commands ".